sensu/sensu-docs/content/sensu-go/6.5/operations/manage-secrets/secrets-providers.md

 max_retries  |
 -------------|------
-description  | Number of times to retry connecting to the vault provider. required     | true type         | Integer default      | 2
+description  | Number of times to retry connecting to the Vault provider. required     | true type         | Integer default      | 2